The Judge

 Others thought me not quite supreme

-They don’t see the job levels
+They don’t see how the job levels

 My goal: cut everyone down to size